dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-8.md

 ## 8.8.7 (01/26/2022)

 * Added the attribute `muted` to the video embed element so that the video can be played without user interaction.
-* Fixed a bug with the property `intervalTime` in `ScanSettings` to avoid unnecesary frame fetching actions.
+* Fixed a bug with the property `intervalTime` in `ScanSettings` to avoid unnecessary frame fetching actions.

 ## 8.8.5 (01/26/2022)